Placeholder image

 Element 4 – Fragments

-Ideas are often hidden.
-So don’t be afraid to gather fragments – that is ‘snippets’ of material that can lead to ideas.
+Don’t be afraid to gather fragments – that is ‘snippets’ of material that can lead to ideas.

 When you revisit these fragments you will suddenly see combinations of fragments that can lead in new creative directions.